Ergodicity breaking and deviation from Eigenstate Thermalisation in relativistic QFT

 The low-energy spectrum of DSG can be studied efficiently using HT in the basis of the free massless boson model $H_0$ truncated by imposing a maximum energy cutoff \cite{Takacs_DSG,Toth2004,Srdinsek_2020}.
-This is an application of the Truncated Conformal Space Approach (TCSA) \cite{Yurov-Zamo,Yurov-Zamo_2}, where the unperturbed model is a CFT and the construction of the perturbation matrix is facilitated using the algebraic CFT toolkit.
+This is an application of the truncated conformal space approach (TCSA) \cite{Yurov-Zamo,Yurov-Zamo_2}, where the unperturbed model is a CFT and the construction of the perturbation matrix is facilitated using the algebraic CFT toolkit.
 TCSA has been used to study spectral properties, as well as equilibrium and quench dynamics in the sine-Gordon model and perturbations thereof \cite{KST,Kukuljan_2020,Kukuljan_Schwinger,TCSA_entanglement_entropy,Srdinsek2021,Horvath2022_CFTCSA,Horvath2022}.
-The convergence of the numerically computed spectra for increasing cutoff is guaranteed for perturbations that are RG relevant operators and is faster when the scaling dimension of the perturbation is smaller.
-For the same reason, eigenstate values of RG relevant operators converge, and they can be used as observables for testing ETH\footnote{In DSG, convergence is relatively fast compared to polynomial interactions (e.g. the $\phi^4$ model) because the scaling dimension of the cosine operator, which is $\Delta=\beta^2/(4\pi)$, can be chosen arbitrarily small.}.
-The smaller the interaction strength parameters $\mu_i$ and frequencies $\beta_i$ in Eq.~\ref{V}, the faster the convergence, therefore the larger the low-energy part of the spectrum that can be reliably computed.
+The convergence of the numerically computed eigendecomposition for increasing cutoff is guaranteed for perturbations that are RG relevant operators and is faster when the scaling dimension of the perturbation is smaller, meaning that TCSA eigenstates can be used for testing the ETH \footnote{In DSG, convergence is relatively fast compared to polynomial interactions (e.g. the $\phi^4$ model) because the scaling dimension of the cosine operator, which is $\Delta=\beta^2/(4\pi)$, can be chosen arbitrarily small.}.
+The smaller the system size $L$, the interaction strength parameters $\lambda_i$, and frequencies $\beta_i$ in Eq.~\ref{V}, the faster the convergence.

+\emph{Numerical results} -- We study the spectrum of DSG for Dirichlet boundary conditions at $\beta_1 = 1$ and $\beta_2 = 2.5$ with equal mixing parameters $\lambda_1 = \lambda_2=\lambda$, in which case the model is far from all integrable regimes.
+In particular, its level spacing statistics are consistent with RMT predictions for any value of the interaction strength $\lambda$ even in proximity to the CFT point \cite{Srdinsek2021}.
+At the same time, the spectrum converges up to sufficiently high energies and for interactions sufficiently far from the perturbative regime.
+The system size dependence of the operators $H_0$ and $V(\beta)$ {in the free massless boson basis} can be shown to be simply $H_0\propto 1/L$ and $V(\beta)\propto L$, respectively, so it is convenient to compute the spectrum of the rescaled Hamiltonian $\tilde{H}_\mathrm{DSG} = \tilde{H}_{0} - \lambda (L/\pi)^2[\tilde{V}(\beta_1)+\tilde{V}(\beta_2)]$ where $\tilde{H}_{0}={H}_{0}(L/\pi)$, whose energy eigenvalues are integers, and $\tilde{V}(\beta)={V}(\beta)(\pi/L)$.
+This way it is clear that there is only one free parameter, $\mu\equiv\lambda (L/\pi)^2$, and increasing the interaction coupling has essentially the same effect as increasing the system size.